 Switchboard shall be of the modular type construction, constructed in accordance with the latest NEMA PB-2 and UL 891 standards, with the required number of vertical sections bolted together to form one metal enclosed rigid switchboard.
 The sides, top and rear shall be covered with removable screw-on code gauge steel plates.
-Switchboard shall include all protective devices and equipment as listed on drawings with necessary interconnections, instrumentation and control wiring.
+Switchboard shall include all protective devices and equipment as listed on drawings with necessary interconnections, instrumentation, and control wiring.
 All groups of control wires leaving the switchboard shall be provided with terminal blocks with suitable numbering strips.
 Service entrance switchboards shall be suitable only for use as service equipment and be labeled in accordance with UL requirements.
 System voltage, amperage and interrupting capacity shall be as indicated on the drawings.
 Enclosure construction shall be NEMA 1 indoor.

 Bus Requirements